Piper cubeba: Chemistry

-The dried cubeb berries contain essential oil comprising monoterpenes (sabinene 50%, α-thujene, and carene) and sesquiterpenes (caryophyllene, copaene, α- and β-cubebene, δ-cadinene, germacrene), the oxides 1,4- and 1,8-cineole and the alcohol cubebol.
+The dried cubeb berries contain an essential oil comprising monoterpenes (sabinene 50%, α-thujene, and carene) and sesquiterpenes (caryophyllene, copaene, α- and β-cubebene, δ-cadinene, germacrene), the oxides 1,4- and 1,8-cineole and the alcohol cubebol.

-About 15% of a volatile oil is obtained by distilling cubeb with water.
+About 15% of a volatile oil is obtained by steam distilling cubeb berries.
 Cubebene, the liquid portion, has the formula C_{15}H_{24} and comes in two forms, α- and β-.
 They differ only in the position of the alkene moiety, with the double-bond being endocyclic (part of the five-membered ring) in α-cubebene, as shown, but exocyclic in β-cubebene.
 It is a pale green viscous liquid with a warm woody, slightly camphoraceous odor.
 After rectification with water, or on keeping, this deposits rhombic crystals of camphor of cubeb.

 Cubebin (C_{20}H_{20}O_{6}) is a crystalline organic compound isolated from cubeb oilcake, and can be chemically synthesized from cubebene.
 It was discovered by Eugène Soubeiran and Hyacinthe Capitaine in 1839, and irritates the mucous membranes.

 Uses

 History in folk medicine

 Physicians in the Islamic Golden Age distilled "water of al butm" (turpentine) from a mixture of herbal products, including cubeb.

-In Victorian and Edwardian England, cubeb was an antiseptic for gonorrhea treatment.
+In Victorian and Edwardian England, cubeb oil was used an antiseptic and for gonorrhea treatment.
 William Wyatt Squire wrote in 1908 that cubeb berries "act specifically on the genitourinary mucous membrane.
 (They are) given in all stages of gonorrhea" and The National Botanic Pharmacopoeia printed in 1921 stated that cubeb was "an excellent remedy for flour albus or whites".
 A tincture of the compound appeared in the British Pharmacopoeia, and a gum with 1% cubebin, roughly equivalent to 30-60 grains of cubeb fruit, had become standardized as a drug, also called cubeb.